johnjbarton/blog.johnjbarton.com/articles/ec2_nodejs_wheat.markdown

 node.js does have a blog system, [wheat](https://github.com/creationix/wheat).
 As soon as I read that it used [markdown](http://wiki.eclipse.org/Orion/Server_API/Git_API) I was in.
-But its way cooler than that. `Wheat` support inline code demos and the CMS is Git.
+But its way cooler than that. `Wheat` supports inline code demos and the CMS is Git.
 Presto, solutions for editing, code demos, and backup.

 The final bit was hosting.
 Lots of good choices, but I was unsure how